Eye of the Cormorant

 & TRO-Ludlow Music, Inc. (BMI)

 Contrary to my religious practice, I have been off the water for two long weeks.
-Bunch of pressing things going on, but my psyche demands TOW (time on water).
+Bunch of pressing things going on, despite which, my psyche demands TOW (time on water).
 Rain is predicted for Saturday afternoon but the morning looks good in the western Everglades if I stay south of the fire.
-The plan unfolds to shirk the day’s assorted social obligations and to start the morning fly fishing for juvenile tarpon from my kayak.
-Play it by ear after that.
+The plan unfolds to shirk the day’s assorted social obligations and start the morning fly fishing for juvenile tarpon from my kayak.
+I’ll play it by ear after that.

 I packed the car the night before, bringing a single 7-weight fly rod, a clear-tip intermediate sink-tip line, and an assortment of proven flies that I tied to entice juvenile tarpon.
 Going “fly or die”.